Monterey Charter, Sec. 6.6

 What do they deal with?

-Established in 1985, NIP directs tourist-generated dollars directly back into the City’s residential neighborhoods.
+Established in 1985, NCIP directs tourist-generated dollars directly back into the City’s residential neighborhoods.
 Under a City Charter Amendment, at least 16 percent of the money collected from hotel taxes (Transient Occupancy Tax) must be spent on neighborhood and community improvements.

 Community members are encouraged to propose projects each year.
 The deadline to enter submissions is early-February each year.
 Review the NCIP Project Nomination Form.